THE BOOK BEHIND THE BBC SERIES - SOON TO BE A MAJOR TV DRAMA

-From the secret SAS archives, and acclaimed author Ben Macintyre: the first ever authorized history of the SAS
+From the secret SAS archives, and acclaimed author of The Spy and the Traitor, Ben Macintyre, comes the first ever authorized history of the SAS

 In the summer of 1941, at the height of the war in the Western Desert, a bored and eccentric young officer, David Stirling, has a vision for a new kind of war: attacking the enemy where they least expect it - from behind their own lines.